microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit-Examples/Dialogs/README.md

 HoloToolkit\Dialogs\Scripts
 ----------------------------
-Fitbox.cs
+ContentStartPositionModal.cs

-contains the script HoloToolkit.Unity.Dialogs.Fitbox which has the signature public class Fitbox : MonoBehaviour, IInputClickHandler ships with the HoloToolkit
+contains the script HoloToolkit.Unity.Dialogs.ContentStartPositionModal which has the signature public class ContentStartPositionModal : MonoBehaviour, IInputClickHandler ships with the HoloToolkit

 HoloToolkit\Dialogs\Prefabs
 ---------------------------
---Fitbox
+--ContentStartPositionModal
-a copy of the same Fitbox prefab explained above , ships with the HoloToolkit
+a copy of the same ContentStartPositionModal prefab explained above , ships with the HoloToolkit